stem-club-of-america/SCOA/labs/maze_solver/README.md

 #        E#
 ###########
 ```

-Maze is completely closed in.
-Walkways are represented by spaces.
-Start is
+* Maze is completely closed in.
+* Walkways are represented by spaces.
-identified by a captital `S` and the end is identified by a captital `E`.
+* Start is identified by a capital `S`.
+* End is identified by a capital `E`.

 ## Maze Class API